 Anthony J. Albanese (The American University, 1996) was elected international second vice president at the 2020 Virtual Karnea.
 He previously served as second vice president and international secretary and was first elected at the 2018 St. Louis Karnea.

-Albanese’s volunteer service began in 2005 when he was appointed advisor to the Beta Lambda Chapter at Lehigh University, a position that he held for six years.
+Albanese's volunteer service began in 2005 when he was appointed advisor to the Beta Lambda Chapter at Lehigh University, a position he held for six years.
 In 2008, he took on the additional responsibility of serving as an Eastern Division vice president for the Omega, Theta Chi, and Theta Tau Chapters.

-In 2011, Albanese first served on the Arch Chapter when he was elected as the 50th Eastern Division president and was reelected in 2013.
+In 2011, Albanese first served on the Arch Chapter when he was elected as the 50th Eastern Division president.
+He was reelected in 2013.
 During his four years in office, the Eastern Division grew from 24 to 29 chapters and colonies and from 952 to 1566 men.
-Ever committed to representing the men of his division, Brother Albanese drove more than 34,000 miles visiting his chapters while serving as Division President.
+Ever committed to representing the men of his division, Albanese drove over 34,000 miles visiting his chapters while serving as division president.

-In 2015, Brother Albanese became the advisor for the Iota Pi Chapter at the University of Vermont, a chapter for which he became an honorary initiate in 2014.
+In 2015, Albanese became the advisor for the Iota Pi Chapter at the University of Vermont, a chapter for which he became an honorary initiate in 2014.
 After completing this one-year commitment, he served as the advisor for the Kappa Gamma Chapter at Monmouth University.
 In 2017, he was appointed division vice president for the three chapters in New Jersey: Rho, Kappa Gamma and Kappa Epsilon.

 Albanese has served on two separate housing corporations, as a member of the Fraternity's Sesquicentennial Commission and numerous committees.
-He currently serves at the Chairman of the Delta Tau Delta Bethany Founders’ House Committee.
-He has attended twenty division conferences, nine Karneas, as well as three leadership academies.
+He is chairman of the Delta Tau Delta Bethany Founders' House Committee and has attended 23 division conferences, 10 Karneas and three leadership academies.